Spawn (character): First metamorphosis

-After a confrontation with the Redeemer, Spawn's suit becomes more advanced, with a new cape and chains that can shapeshift to confuse his opponents.
-Spawn's boots and gloves are replaced with spikes.
-Since the metamorphosis, the suit feeds off souls.
+Following a conflict with the Redeemer, Spawn's costume undergoes a significant upgrade.
+The upgraded suit features a new cape and chains, which are able to change shape.
+Additionally, the boots and gloves are replaced with spikes.
+After this transformation, the suit starts feeding off souls.

 After this, Tony Twist sends a reprogrammed Overt-Kill after Terry, and Spawn is forced to reveal his identity while saving his friend.
 A well-placed shot from Twitch Williams brings down Overt-Kill.
 Spawn is part of Angela's trial and later travels to the South and encounters the KKK and an abusive father of two boys.
 After returning to New York, he is attacked by a new Redeemer, causing his costume to evolve once more.
 After another encounter with the Curse, the suit sends him to Hell.
 Malebolgia later sends him back with full control of the suit.

 Spawn wears a living symbiotic costume, Leetha of the 7th House of K (also known as K7-Leetha).
 While wearing it, the host assumes a dominant role over the suit.
 His shroud, spikes, chains and skulls are all part of an organism bonded to his central nervous system that protects Spawn even if he is unconscious.